By Cat, May 25, 2017

 - Drink one cup of tea immediately, and then one cup later today.
 Tomorrow and thereafter, drink 2 cups of tea a day until the tea if finished.

-He strongly suggests calling your practitioner after drinking all the tea.
+He strongly suggests calling your practitioner after drinking all the tea, to check-in.